nanomsg/nng/docs/ref/migrate/nng1.md

 It is now required for applications to initialize the library explicitly before using it.
 This is done using the [`nng_init`] function.

-## Socket Close Function Renamed
+## Renamed Functions

 The `nng_close` function has been renamed to [`nng_socket_close`] to make it clearer that the object being closed is a socket.
+A compatible `nng_close` macro is available by defining `NNG1_TRANSITION` in your compilation environment.

 ## New AIO Error Code NNG_ESTOPPED